tjnieradka/AD-Entra-Lab/docs/07-Entra-Connect-Setup-and-Sync.md

     ![image](https://github.com/user-attachments/assets/05292185-7cdb-4e34-99e6-be4631b204a4)

 16. Accept **Password hash synchronization**.
 Add **Password writeback** and **Group writeback**.
-    **Password writeback** allows users to reset the passwords in Entra ID, and then those passwords are written back to on-premise AD.
+    **Password writeback** allows users to reset the passwords in Entra ID, and then those passwords are written back to on-premises AD.
-    **Group writeback** allows groups from Entra ID (espectially Microsoft 365 groups) to be synchronized to on-premise AD.
+    **Group writeback** allows groups from Entra ID (especially Microsoft 365 groups) to be synchronized to on-premises AD.
 The groups will appear as universal distribution groups in AD.
 P1 or P2 license is required (the lab environment uses P1 license currently).

     ![image](https://github.com/user-attachments/assets/cb2c7e6a-d19d-406e-8b7f-bc50bfe91f17)

-17. Specify **Group writeback** destination in on-premise AD.
+17. Specify **Group writeback** destination in on-premises AD.
 This step is a simulation if the lab AD had an Exchange scheme.

      ![image](https://github.com/user-attachments/assets/1c841f5d-e2b4-469b-a7aa-a062ba358cf4)